chirpd/chirpd-platform/README.md

 # Chirpd ✞
 ## The Online Church Platform for Invocation, Respect, Prayer and Devotion

-**Free Software for Churches: **Online Faith-Building Platform for Worshippers, Communities, and God

 ## About Our Project

 This project was born out of prayer facing the continued danger of the church becoming irrelevant.
 I don’t see you all on Sunday mornings, but it’s not because you’re against God.
 It’s because your digital life moves too quickly.